The Consumers menu provides a view of all consumer groups for all topics in a cluster. From the consumer pages, you can:

 Do not use confluent local for production use.

-confluent local stop --path <path-to-confluent> confluent local start --path <path-to-confluent> ../etc/confluent-control-center/control-center.properties
+confluent local services control-center stop confluent local services control-center start --config ../etc/confluent-control-center/control-center.properties

 ./bin/control-center-stop ./bin/control-center-start ../etc/confluent-control-center/control-center.properties